 There will be many times each day when customers ask about the technical specifications of your latest product offering, this semester’s courses, or when an item is due in stock.

 This kind of information is often split across multiple systems, but your intranet is a built-in resource that can easily store everything in a searchable format.
 By setting up a knowledge base that all staff can access through mobile and desktop, you can ensure they will have an instant answer for customers whether they’re operating from their own device or from a corporate kiosk.

 - Using an intranet in eCommerce and call centers: The advantages of a corporate intranet don’t stop at brick-and-mortar stores.
 The ubiquity of live chats and computer-phone interactions mean that many customer service conversations now take place online, in a setting where it’s even easier for agents to have live access to your organization’s entire resource base.

-By enabling consumer-facing staff to instantly retrieve changing information, your company can centrally post updates in one place and cascade them for the purposes of internal communication and customer service alike.
+By enabling consumer-facing staff to instantly retrieve changing information, your company can centrally post updates in one place and use a communication cascade to share those updates for the purposes of internal comms and customer service alike.

 - Public intranet pages as a self-service option: In many cases, customers may prefer to resolve queries for themselves rather than speaking with someone in your organization.

 A self-service knowledge base containing FAQs and product outlines may not fit easily into the architecture of your corporate website though, and the investment and resources required for a dedicated customer website can be significant.